Making a Subject Access Request

 - The right to be informed about how we collect and use your personal information, through privacy notices such as this.

 - The right to request information we hold about you.
 This is known as a Subject Access Request and is free of charge.
 We must respond within one month, although this can be extended to three months if the information is complex.
-There is more information about how to make a Subject Access Request here.

 - The right to rectification.
 You are entitled to have your information rectified if it is factually inaccurate or incomplete.
 We must respond to your request within one month.
 If we decide to take no action, we will tell you why and let you know about your right of complaint to the UK Information Commissioner